netguru/xcconfigs/README.md

 ## Roadmap

-#### Version 0.3

-The main focus of this release will be fixing issues encountered when integrating version 0.2.
-Also, more documentation and examples are planned to be added as well.

 #### Version 0.4

-This release will focus on compatibility with Xcode 9 and Swift 4.
+The main focus of this release will be fixing issues encountered when integrating version 0.3.
+Also, more documentation and examples will be added.

 ## About